Positive equilibria in mass action networks: geometry and bounds: Existence and number of positive equilibria: general theory

 We consider \eqref{eqsolv} with $\k \in \R^m_+$ fixed and $\alpha$ varying: it is then a system of $m-s_{\mP}-p$ equations for $m-r-p$ unknowns.
 Define $\Ak$ to be the set of solutions to \eqref{eqsolv}, i.e.,

 As $h(\alpha)$ and $\k$ are positive vectors, we may clear denominators in $h(\alpha)^W = \k^W$ to obtain a system of {\em polynomial} equations.
 Thus $\Ak$ is semialgebraic, being the intersection of an algebraic variety in $\R^{m-s_\mP-p}$ with the open polytope $Y \subseteq \R^{m-s_\mP-p}$.
-Three special cases of importance are: (i) if $s_{\mP}=m-p$ (sources are $\mP$-independent), so that $W$ is empty and solvability of \eqref{eqbasiclog1} is automatic, we have $\Ak = Y$; (ii) if $s_{\mP} < r$, then we will see later that $\Ak$ is generically empty and we will refer to the network as {\bf $\mP$-overdetermined}; (iii) if $s_{\mP} = r$, we will see later that $\Ak$ is generically finite, in which case we will refer to the network as {\bf $\bm{\mP}$-toric}.
+Three special cases of importance are: \begin{enumerate}[label=(\roman*)] \item if $s_{\mP}=m-p$ (sources are $\mP$-independent), so that $W$ is empty and solvability of \eqref{eqbasiclog1} is automatic, we have $\Ak = Y$; \item if $s_{\mP} < r$, then we will see later that $\Ak$ is generically empty and we will refer to the network as {\bf $\mP$-overdetermined}; \item if $s_{\mP} = r$, we will see later that $\Ak$ is generically finite, in which case we will refer to the network as {\bf $\bm{\mP}$-toric}. \end{enumerate}

 \begin{rem}[Subsystems of the solvability system] Let us choose $W$ as in \Cref{lem:Wstruct}, and define $W^{(i)}$ to be the submatrix of $W$ consisting of columns indexed by $P_i$ and rows supported only on $P_i$.
 With $h_i$ defined as in \Cref{remsubsyst}, \eqref{eqsolv} consists of a set of subsystems (some or all possibly empty) of the form